meghandtb/bootcamp/README.md

 | `make apply`   | Applies the Terraform configuration (DynamoDB, etc.) |
 | `make destroy` | Destroys the Terraform infrastructure                |

+🚀 Usage

+Launch the CLI:

+make run

+You’ll see a menu like this:

+1. Fetch latest headlines and save an article
+2. List all stored article titles and dates
+3. Search articles by title and view content
+4. Summarize an article using Ollama
+5. Remove all entries from the database
+6. Exit

+Pick your option and enjoy the experience! 🎉
+🧠 Powered by

+    NewsData.io – Real-time news API

+    Ollama – Lightweight, local language models

+    Rich – Beautiful terminal outputs ✨

+    Markdownify – HTML → Markdown

+    AWS DynamoDB – Scalable cloud storage for your articles

+🐣 Future Ideas

+    Add tags or categories to articles

+    Auto-fetch top news daily

+    Export to Notion or Obsidian

+    Summarize multiple articles into one digest

+🤝 Contributing

+Pull requests are welcome!
+Help us improve by fixing bugs, adding features, or making it even cuter. 🐹 🐾 Final Words

+Stay curious.
+Stay informed.
+And remember:

+    The best stories are the ones you understand.

+Happy reading! 💌